standardgalactic/workspace/technical-specification.md

 ## Final Statement

-Scalar irruption is the fundamental entropic phase transition enabling structure formation in a non-expanding universe.
-By replacing metric expansion with non-equilibrium dynamics, the Five-Engine Plenum Architecture provides a conserved framework for complex cosmological order.
+Scalar irruption constitutes an entropic phase transition enabling structure formation within a non-expanding universe.
+By replacing metric expansion with non-equilibrium dynamics, the Five-Engine Plenum Architecture provides a conserved framework for the emergence of complex cosmological order.